IDP from A-Z

 When your child will be absent or late, please call IDP (inside line) as early as possible.
 If your child has a contagious illness, let us know so that we can alert other parents to look for symptoms in their children.
 Please notify us of extended absences (e.g., vacation) in writing.

 In an effort to provide the best quality care for all IDP children both within IDP and outside of it, it has been decided that babysitting will be allowed on a cross-site or graduate basis only.
 Interns and ADP graduates who have completed their fieldwork at IDP and do not have any intention of returning to IDP to volunteer are available to babysit for IDP families.
-Additionally, IDP interns and ADP graduates are permitted to babysit for families at opposite sites. (e.g. Fernald families may use Franz interns as babysitters and Franz families may use Fernald interns as babysitters).
+Additionally, IDP interns and ADP graduates are permitted to babysit for families at opposite sites. (e.g. Gold Room families may use Blue Room interns as babysitters and Blue Room families may use Gold Room interns as babysitters).
 This policy is meant to mirror the policy currently in place prohibiting teachers from babysitting due to ethical reasons.

 The National Association for the Education of Young Children (NAEYC) states in their ethical guidelines that as caregivers, “We shall not use our relationship with a family for private advantage or personal gain, or enter into relationships with family members that might impair our effectiveness working with their children.”
 This guideline by the NAEYC is meant to prevent the issue of “dual relationships” of caregivers and children.
 When interns currently in use at IDP also provide babysitting services a different relationship is developed between that child, intern, and family.
 This different relationship then carries over to IDP where the child is unsure of the type of relationship expected from that intern and can get easily upset by not getting one-on-one time with that intern at IDP like they get at home.
 Additionally, interns may unintentionally display preferential treatment towards the child(ren) that they babysit, which adversely affects the whole classroom.

 We, of course, want our IDP families to be given access to the high quality caregivers that we train at IDP so babysitting lists of IDP trained graduates and available interns can be provided by your child’s teacher upon request.
+The IDP babysitting list is only used by current and alumni IDP families.
 Thank you for your understanding and cooperation in this important matter.

 National Association for the Education of Young Children.
 “Code of Ethical Conduct and Statement of Commitment” April 2005. p.4.